dda-oo/radarroster/index.md

 Our core services are designed to grow with you — from agile MVPs to full-scale enterprise platforms:

 ### 🔍 Data & Analytics
-- **Business Intelligence & Dashboards:** Power BI, Tableau, and Cognos with live ERP integrations
+- **Business Intelligence & Dashboards:** Power BI, Tableau, Cognos, and cloud-native solutions with live ERP integrations (GCP, Azure, SAP)
 - **Predictive Modeling & AI:** Forecasting, NLP, recommender engines, anomaly detection
 - **Custom Data Apps:** Lightweight AI tools for everyday problems — from small workflows to enterprise bots
 - **Automation & ETL Pipelines:** From raw data to insights across GCP, Azure, SAP, and more